chriskrycho/v5.chriskrycho.com/site/journal/2021/Ember Template Imports/Part 1.md

 ## Looking forward

 Hopefully this gives you a good sense of the overall *feel* of the moves currently under consideration in design the space.
 You may have some opinions already about which of these you like best—certainly I did when I first started thinking about this.
 Even so, I hope you’ll also consider the tradeoffs here with an open mind as I present them in the weeks ahead!

-[^3]: Pro tip: don’t do this.
-There are better ways of handling accessibility, as described in [this CSS Tricks post](https://css-tricks.com/making-disabled-buttons-more-inclusive/); I implemented the approach described there in [this addon](https://github.com/chriskrycho/a11y-disabled-modifier).

-[^4]: And even if there *is*, if we think about them as related: `Greeting` could be a named export, for example.